No. Not every veterinary practice will offer the same level of care.

 Intestinal worms are often out-of-site and out-of-mind.

-^Cats on the THREE-MONTHLY topical flea treatment only need a cost-effective tapeworm tablet each THREE months.
+^Cats on the THREE-MONTHLY topical flea treatment we advise only need a cost-effective tapeworm tablet each THREE months.

 Regular check-ups are a very important tool to keeping your pet healthy.
 Your pet needs a thorough examination at least twice per year.
 You need to recognise that vaccines are only ONE part of your pet’s healthcare plan.